Personalized Workout & Meal PlansGet Started

 Note: Try to not rock and use momentum to lift the bar.
 Keep your core engaged throughout the movement.

-Muscles Worked: Lats, Rhomboids, Teres Major/Minor, Trap, Rear Delts, Biceps, Infraspinatus, Glutes, Hamstrings
+Muscles Worked in Cable Bent Over Row With Bar: Lats, Rhomboids, Teres Major/Minor, Trap, Rear Delts, Biceps, Infraspinatus, Glutes, Hamstrings

 This high row variation offers a wider range of motion due to using the rope attachment.
 The kneeling cable high row also works the upper back muscles form a different angle with can help support the growth of a wider back.

 How to do the Kneeling Cable High Row: